 The Trust recognizes financial assets and financial liabilities when the Trust becomes a party to a contract.
 Financial assets and financial liabilities, with the exception of financial assets and financial liabilities classified as fair value through profit or loss, are measured at fair value plus or minus transaction costs on initial recognition.
-Financial assets and financial liabilities at fair value through profit or loss are measured at fair value on initial recognition and transaction costs are expensed when incurred.
+Financial assets and financial liabilities at fair value through profit or loss are measured at fair value entrough profit or loss are measured at fair value through profit or loss are measured at fair value through profit or loss are measured at fair value on initial recognition and transaction costs are expensed when incurred.